 Whether you’re a New Yorker unfamiliar with how to do research at the New York Public Library or visiting New York from outside of the state or country and need to use our research collections, we recommend familiarizing yourself with Library collections and services ahead of time.
 In many cases, you can request that items you need to consult be ready for you when you arrive!

 5 Time-Saving Things You Can Do Before You Arrive

 1. Get a library card.

 If you aren't already a New York Public Library cardholder, apply online for a library card.
 Even visitors from outside New York can obtain a library card that offers temporary access to our collections.
 When you apply for a card online, you will receive a 7-digit temporary barcode.
 This allows you to set a PIN, place circulating items on hold or submit requests for research items from offsite storage.
 You’ll need to complete your library card registration when you arrive and before consulting our materials (see further details below in the “Once You Arrive” section).
 Be sure to bring proof of identity in order to obtain your library card!

 2. Search the collections.

-Consult the online catalog to get more information about the items you think you will want to use.
-Note the location in the catalog record.
+Search for research items using our online catalog.
+You can search by title, subject, keyword, etc. Note the location in the catalog record.
 The catalog includes collections held at all New York Public Library locations, so materials in the Stephen A. Schwarzman Building will have the location “Schwarzman Building” followed by the name of a particular division.
 Other catalogs to search include:

 3. Consult with a curator or librarian.